altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc.md

-### Building the Hardware Projects
+### Building the Quartus Projects

-Create four different hardware projects, based on the hardware design provided as part of the HPS Baseline System Example Design from GitHub with a few changes.
+Create four different Quartus projects, based on the Quartus design provided as part of the HPS Baseline System Example Design from GitHub with a few changes.

 - Change the boot mode to FPGA first
 - Use a different ID in the SystemID component, to make the binaries for each project slightly different.